saullocastro/compmech/ROADMAP.rst

 Version 0.8.0
 -------------
+- new simpler setup, compatible with Windows, Linux and MAC-OS

+Version 0.9.0
+-------------
 - more connectivities for PanelAssembly
 - elliptical panel, only with numerical integration
 - parallel processing to compute kT for PanelAssembly
 - strain / stress calculation for all panels

-Version 0.9.0
--------------
 - mass matrices also valid for variable property along domain (perhaps with numerical integration)
 - create a boundary class with w1tx etc?